Q. What is the Home Energy Savings Program?

 A. Residential electric customers residing in the state of Utah who purchase their electricity from Rocky Mountain Power on rate schedules 1, 2, or 3 qualify.
 Landlords who own rental properties served by the company in the state of Utah where the tenant is billed on rate schedules 1, 2 or 3 also qualify for this program.
 You can locate your rate schedule on your bill or by calling 1-888-221-7070.
 Incentive checks are only issued in the name of the Rocky Mountain Power accountholder.

 Q. What purchase dates are eligible for receiving incentives?

-A. Your incentive application must be submitted within 90 days of qualified purchase, installation, service or project completion to be eligible.
+A. Your incentive application must be postmarked within 90 days of qualified purchase, installation, service or project completion to be eligible.

 Q. How do I find a contractor?

 A. To find information about our participating and qualified contractors, please visit our Hiring a Contractor page.

 A. Every measure has specific requirements that are detailed within the Incentive Application.
 Review all applicable Incentive Applications carefully to determine if you need a contractor.
 Also, some incentives may require a participating or Program Qualified Contractor.
 Visit the Hiring a Contractorpage to find out more information about hiring a contractor, and the differences between Participating & Program Qualified Contractors.